jingweimo/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   # title = "2026MidwestPhysicalWeedControlFieldDay"
-  content = "Our precision weeders at the 2026 Midwest Physical Weed Control Field Day" align = "center"
+  content = "Our precision weeders at the 2026 Midwest Physical Weed Control Field Day (Benton Harbor, MI)" align = "center"

   # overlay_color = "#FFFF00"  # An HTML color value.